 Peace Corps "volunteers" live and work in developing countries with the goal of helping those countries while promoting cross-cultural understanding.
-(Read about Mika Yasuo's Peace Corps experience and check the ASK Network for other alumni who have served in the Peace Corps.)
+(Read about Mika Yasuo's and Jessica Bruce's Peace Corps experience.)

 United Nations Volunteers: This volunteer arm of the United Nations serves as an operational partner in development cooperation at the request of UN member states.

 A number of scholarships and fellowships are available for educational programs and cultural study, and many involve language/culture study in developing countries.
-They are intended for use in the year just after you have completed your undergraduate degree, as such they can be an excellent resource for short-term international opportunities.
-The application process is competitive, so it is best to get an early start.
+They are intended for use in the year immediately following completion of your undergraduate degree and can be an excellent resource for short-term international opportunities.
+The application process is competitive, so it's best to get an early start.

 Some examples include:

 George J. Mitchell Scholarship (Ireland)

 Davies-Jackson Scholarship (England)